Edakkal caves: Probable links with Indus valley civilization

 Historian Raghava Varier of the Kerala State Archaeology Department identified a depiction as "man with jar cup" that is the most distinct motif of the Indus valley civilization.
 The finding, made in September 2009, indicates that the Harappan civilization was active in the region.
 The "a man with jar cup" symbol from Edakkal seems to be more similar to the Indus motif than those already known from Tamil Nadu and Karnataka.
 Mr. Varier said "The discovery of the symbols are akin to that of the Harappan civilization having predominantly Dravidian culture and testimony to the fact that cultural diffusion could take place.
 It is wrong to presume that the Indus culture disappeared into thin air."
-Iravatham Mahadevan, a scholar of Indus valley and gehsusue scripts said the findings were very significant, calling it a "major discovery".
+Iravatham Mahadevan, a scholar of the Indus valley scripts said the findings were very significant, calling it a "major discovery".